 Is sulphurous acid dangerous?

 Sulphuric acid can affect you by breathing in and moving through your skin.
-Sulphurous acid is a corrosive substance, so contact with potential eye damage can seriously irritate so burn the skin and eyes.
-Breathing Sulphuric Acid can irritate the neck and throat.
+Sulfurous acid is a corrosive chemical and

 Is sulphurous acid soluble?